Tom Cavanagh: Commercial credits

 Cavanagh acted in his native Canada for many years, appearing on television dramas such as Jake and the Kid in the late 1990s, and television commercials, appearing for Oh Henry! chocolate bars and Labatt Blue Light beer commercials in the 1990s and for CIBC.

 Broadway roles

-In 1989, he was cast in the Broadway revival of Shenandoah.
-Other stage credits include productions of A Chorus Line, Cabaret, Brighton Beach Memoirs, Urinetown and Grease.
+In 1989, he was cast in the Broadway revival of Shenandoah and in 2003 he starred as Bobby Strong in the Broadway cast of Urinetown.
+Other stage credits include productions of A Chorus Line, Cabaret, Brighton Beach Memoirs, and Grease.
 He appeared in the 2008 production of Some Americans Abroad at Second Stage Theatre in New York City.

 Television performances

 After gaining notice for his recurring role as Doug the Dog Guy in the NBC television program Providence, Cavanagh was cast as the title character in the NBC program Ed.
 Cavanagh received a Golden Globe nomination and a TV Guide Award for his work on Ed, which ran for four seasons beginning in October 2000 and concluding in February 2004.